lixinqi98/DynamicShim/readme.md

 ### Inference
+Run the `./segmentation.sh ` directly or follow the steps:
 1. Create the dual modalities test datasets (magnitute`_0000.nii.gz` and phase`_0001.nii.gz`) using the `scripts/preprocess_2modalities.py` script.
 The `--resolution` and `--direction` arguments are necessary or use the default values `(3.57, 3.57, 5.78)` and `(-1.0, 0.0, 0.0, 0.0, -1.0, 0.0, 0.0, 0.0, 1.0)` respectively.
     ```bash
     python scripts/preprocess_2modalities.py --mags <path/to/magnitute> --phases <path/to/phase> --masks <path/to/mask> --out <path/to/2mods_output> --resolution res --direction dir